Local perspective

 The Golden Circle

 The classic tourist route — Þingvellir National Park (where Iceland's parliament was founded and two tectonic plates meet), Geysir geothermal area (where Strokkur erupts every few minutes), and Gullfoss waterfall.
 Completely doable as a long day trip from Reykjavík.
-Go early to beat the tour buses.
+Go early to beat the tour buses, and use the Golden Circle guide if you want the full route.

 🌊